Up to 20% off patio Shop now

 The Way Things Work Now – this updated classic now includes technology.
 I have such fond memories of reading through this book as a kid and learning about the way things work!

-Mistakes That Worked – I love this book to show students that mistakes can be positive.
-The author chronicles famous inventions that stemmed from mistakes!
+Mistakes That Worked – I love using this book to show students that mistakes can be positive.
+The author chronicles famous inventions that stemmed from errors!

 The Most Magnificent Thing – This is a great engineering and inventing book.
 It is about a girl who is going to make the most magnificent thing and her journey to making it.
 Her failures and frustrations are included throughout the process.